vinicius-de-souza/node-farm/README.md

 <h3>First project from Jonas Schmedtmann's Node.JS Course.</h3>

-A little bit out of scope as back-end is the main focus of this course, but not necessarily useless as it gives me at least a sense of how things work in the front-end.
+A little bit out of scope as back-end is the main focus of this course, but actually necessary as it gives me a sense of how things work in the front-end.

 <b>This project mainly taught me: dinamically replacing elements on HTML, URL routing & general JSON usage.</b>